Hong-Ming/GLA-Interpolator/README.md

 ```

 ## Intorduction
-This MATLAB program contains the code for the paper "Graph learning and augmentation based interpolation of signal strength for location-aware communications".
-The code for the interpolator using Gaussian Process [2] and Kriging [3] are also included to perform comparison and Monta Carlo simulation.
+This MATLAB program contains the code for the paper "Graph learning and augmentation based interpolation of signal strength for location-aware communications" and code to perform Monta Carlo simulation.
+The code for the interpolator using Gaussian Process [2] and Kriging [3] are also included for comparison.

 ## Contents
 1. In `/`: